| United NationsCommission on Human Rights

 lawyers, and freedom of expression, assembly, association and religion,

+as well as political rights.
 Based on the information gathered, the Special Rapporteur concludes

 that the continuous deterioration of the situation of human rights